Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Further Reference: Salt Use in Freshwater Aquariums

-- Methylene Blue (standard 2.303% solution).
+- Methylene Blue (standard 2.303% solution or premium AAP 5% solution).
 Methylene Blue can be substituted with Potassium Permanganate (standard 3.84% solution) in certain instances

 - Occasionally Epson Salts (Magnesium sulfate) in very small amounts can be used as well